ArsalaanAnsariDeveloper/theExchange/README.md

 # Texbook-Buy-and-Sell
-Easy to use exchange for texbooks, iClickers, and misc.
+Easy to understand backend analytics for trades (texbooks, iClickers, ect..) done through our bot.